Arterial Cleansing Formula | For Information on CLAREVASA, Call: 1.705.304.6246 (US/Can)

 helping the body maximize their utilization and, therefore,

-correcting longer standing deficiencies and imbalances that are known to contribute to buildup of arterial plaque.
+correcting longer standing multiple-micronutrient deficiencies and imbalances that are known to contribute to buildup of arterial plaque.

-According orthomolecular nutrition, if the right building blocks (nutrients) are present in the body in the right amounts and at the right time the body will:
+According orthomolecular nutrition, if the right building blocks (micronutrients) are present in the body in the right amounts and at the right time the body will:

 protect the arteries against free radical damage (antioxidant properties),